Fixed Wing FAQ¶

 What does “Bad AHRS” mean on a ground station?¶

 It means the “Attitude Heading Reference System” is unhealthy.
 That is the software that determines the attitude of the aircraft.
-The most common cause is bad 3D accelerometer calibration when AHRS_EKF_USE is set to 1.
-Check your accelerometer calibration.
+Possible causes:

 How do I reduce throttle oscillation in auto flight?¶